Overview

 - Personalization and AI boost performance: Personalization and AI adoption boost performance, from higher registration and attendance rates to stronger conversion outcomes.
 Businesses using AI for promotion, content creation, and nurture flows achieve better engagement and participation.

 The 2026 Digital Engagement Benchmarks Report is here, revealing everything there is to know about webinar performance over the past year.
-We’ve analyzed the extensive amount of data from our platform to produce up-to-date webinar statistics and uncover some fascinating insights.
+We’ve analyzed extensive data from our platform to produce up-to-date webinar statistics and uncover fascinating insights.

-This blog breaks down the key takeaways from the report.
-We’ll cover how webinars, virtual events, and content experiences performed in 2025 and what marketers need to be aware of when planning their webinar strategies for 2026.
+This blog breaks down key takeaways from the report.
+We’ll explore how webinars, virtual events, and content experiences performed in 2025 and what digital marketers need to know when implementing their 2026 webinar strategies.

 2026 Webinar Engagement